-- 34. The Council has the discretion to grant exemptions and/or extension to members for compliance with the CPD requirements.
-Such extensions and exemptions will only be granted under special circumstances, such as career breaks, serious illness and retirement from full time employment.
-The Council has also delegated to the CPD Committee this authority to grant extensions and exemptions to members for compliance with the CPD requirements. - 35.
-No exemption will be granted to members holding practising certificates or directorship of listed companies. - 36.
+- 36. The Council has the discretion to grant exemptions and/or extension to members for compliance with the CPD requirements.
+Such extensions and exemptions will only be granted under special circumstances. - 37.
+Generally, in order to serve the public interest, no exemption will be granted to members holding practising certificates or specialist designations or directorship of listed companies. - 38.
 Application for exemption or extension supported by documentary evidence, if appropriate, should be made in writing to the Institute.
 All applications will be considered on a case by case basis.
 The exemption will be valid for the ensuing years unless there are changes in circumstances.
+Appendix 2 provides information about the criteria which the Institute may take into account in considering applications by members for exemption from the Institute's CPD requirements. - 39.
+Exemptions of a State Board or of the above-mentioned GAA institutes from CPD compliance are not recognized by the Institute.